Skip to content

 );

-The low-level store.subscribe(() => { ... }) fires on every committed update (no slice, no args) — the primitive the React adapter builds on.
+The low-level store.subscribe(() => { ... }) runs on every update (no slice, no arguments) — it’s the basic building block the React adapter is built on.

-APIFires whenUse for
+APIRuns whenUse it for